dportik/dadi_pipeline/README.md

 This is meant to be a general use script to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum with one to three populations.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 Alternatively, you can import a frequency spectrum of your own creation, editing the script appropriately (see dadi manual).
 The user will have to edit information about their allele frequency spectrum, and a #************** marks lines in the *dadi_Run_Optimizations.py* that will have to be edited.
 Any custom model can be used, and below are several examples of how to use various arguments to control the model optimizations.

+The *dadi_Run_Optimizations.py* script and *Optimize_Functions.py* script must be in the same working directory to run properly.

 If you'd like to use this script for larger sets of models already available, please look in the nested repositories ([Two_Population_Pipeline](https://github.com/dportik/dadi_pipeline/tree/master/Two_Population_Pipeline), [Three_Population_Pipeline](https://github.com/dportik/dadi_pipeline/tree/master/Three_Population_Pipeline)) to see how to import models from external model scripts for two population or three population comparisons.
 There are a considerable number of 2D models that can be selected from (32), with a fewer number of 3D models (18).